zackzhou0814/HSELDA/README.md

 # Usages:
 Run C_V_Data.py in HSE/Python to shuffle and split the data for experimental usage.

-Type “python Main.py --train-name IncRNA_DO_Pos_Train_#.txt --test-name
-IncRNA_DO_Testing_#.txt --hop hop_num --use-embedding” to perform training and testing.
+Type “python Main.py --train-name IncRNA_DO_Pos_Train_#.txt --test-name IncRNA_DO_Testing_#.txt --hop hop_num --use-embedding” to perform training and testing.

 Where:
-#is the index of training and testing files
+- "#" is the index of training and testing files
-hop_num is the number of hop of your choice
+- hop_num is the number of hop of your choice

 # Requirements:
 This code is tested with:
-Python 3.11.4
+- Python 3.11.4
-Pytorch 2.0.1
+- Pytorch 2.0.1
-Required libraries: Sklearn.
+- Required libraries: Sklearn.
 Tqdm, Gensim, etc.